Estimated Reading Time: 4 minutes

 It might be okay before you get here.
 But once you arrive in Costa Rica, I recommend you take up learning Spanish as a full-time job for a couple of weeks.

-You will see that will do miracles for you.
-From then on life in Costa Rica will make so much more sense to you.
-No more hassles.
-No running around with a dictionary on your iPhone, you will be able to handle everything you need.
+You will see that it will do miracles for you.
+From then on, life in Costa Rica will make so much more sense to you.
+There will be no more hassles, no more running around with a dictionary on your iPhone, and you will be able to handle everything you need.
 The Ticos will love you for trying!

 A Spanish Course for Retirees